 Why a dress code is more than just fashion advice

 You send out an invitation.
-At the bottom, it says: smart casual dress code.
-And the questions start right away.
-Can I wear sneakers?
-Are jeans okay?
-Does my blazer count?
+At the bottom, it says: dress code smart casual.
+And immediately, the questions start about sneakers, jeans, and blazers.
+Are all of those allowed or not?

 Dress codes are one of the most underrated communication tools at business events.
-They don’t just tell guests what to wear; they also convey the nature of the event, the organization’s culture, and the respect you have for your guests.
+They tell guests more than just what to wear.
+They say something about the nature of the event and the organization’s culture.
+And about the respect you have for your guests.

 A gala evening without dress code instructions results in guests in casual attire sitting next to people in tuxedos.
-This makes everyone feel uncomfortable.
-An innovative startup that specifies “business formal” for its annual party sends a message that doesn’t align with its employer brand.
+It’s uncomfortable for everyone.
+An innovative startup that requests “business formal” attire for its annual party sends a message that doesn’t align with its employer brand.
 And a dress code that’s communicated too vaguely creates uncertainty among guests who already have enough on their minds.

 Choosing and communicating a dress code is therefore a substantive issue, not a minor detail.
-This article will help you make the right choice and communicate it clearly, so that guests arrive feeling appropriate—and not with an excuse for their attire.
+This article will help you make the right choice and communicate it clearly—so that guests arrive feeling confident, not making excuses for their attire.

 The five most common dress codes + what they really mean